Alphabetic Table of Runs

 kayaks and small rafts 400 - 1200 cfs, IK minimum 250 estimate 60% of Deer Creek (DCV)

-kayaks 200 - 400 cfs approximately put-in similar to take-out (AHD)
+kayaks 200 - 400 cfs approximately put-in a fraction of take-out (AHD)

 Arroyo Mocho near Livermore Above Waterfalls to Mines Road bridge Class IV+ (4 portages), runnable with Arroyo Hondo between 8.3' and 8.8' (AHD) 8 miles,